Salary Calculator for Indian Salaried Employees

 Interest paid one-vehicle loan (purchased after 01/04/2019) is allowed as a deduction up to Rs.
 1,50,000.

-Interest on deposits in Savings bank accounts (except Senior citizen) is allowed to deduct up to Rs.
+Interest on deposits in Savings bank accounts (except Senior citizen) is allowed as a deduction up to Rs.
 10,000

 Deduction for persons with disability.
 However, the individual has to be a resident of India.